SymfonyCasts/api-platform3/sfcasts/ep1/collections-remove-item.md

 This tells Doctrine that if any of these `dragonTreasures` become "orphaned" - meaning they no longer have *any* owner - they should be *deleted*.

 Let's try it.
 When we hit "Execute" again... got it!
 It saves just fine.
-And if we try to look up the treasure with the `id` `44`, it's gone!
-So sad.

 Next: Let's circle back to filters and see how we can use them to search across related resources.